alohamujeeb/alohamujeeb.github.io/docs/programming/languages/golang101/11-goroutines.md

 ### 6.2 CPU-bound:

-- Goroutines also work well,
+- Goroutines also work well for processor-bound tasks (i.e. threading),
 - However, they’re limited by the number of CPU cores.
 The Go runtime maps goroutines onto OS threads, and the OS threads onto cores.
 - So, if you have an 8-core machine, you’ll get at most 8 CPU-heavy goroutines truly running in parallel.